‘The key is just to keep carbs below 20 grams per day’

 Medical comment by Dr. Scher

 Thank you for sharing your story, Michael!
-I especially like your comment about needing to educate yourself and suspend judgement based on what you have heard in the past.
+I especially like your comment about needing to educate yourself and suspend judgment based on what you have heard in the past.
 We are so glad you found us at Diet Doctor, and we are thankful we could provide you with the education to help with your success.
 Keep up the great work!

 Dr. Bret Scher